opensearch-project/documentation-website/_benchmark/user-guide/installing-benchmark.md

 * `data`: Contains all the data corpora and documents related to OpenSearch Benchmark's [official workloads](https://github.com/opensearch-project/opensearch-benchmark-workloads/tree/main/geonames).
 * `distributions`: Contains all the OpenSearch distributions downloaded from [OpenSearch.org](http://opensearch.org/) and used to provision clusters.
 * `test_executions`: Contains all the test `execution_id`s from previous runs of OpenSearch Benchmark.
-* `workloads`: Contains all files related to workloads except for the data corpora.
+* `workloads`: Contains all files related to workloads, except for the data corpora.
-* `logging.json`: Contains all of the configuration options related to how logging is done within OpenSearch Benchmark.
+* `logging.json`: Contains all of the configuration options related to how logging is performed within OpenSearch Benchmark.
 * `logs`: Contains all the logs from OpenSearch Benchmark runs.
-This is helpful for when you've encountered errors during runs.
+This can be helpful when you've encountered errors during runs.

 ## Next steps